Table of Contents

-You can plan your time-based campaign in advance and when the day arrives, your opt-in popup forms will show the right date.
+You can plan your time-based campaign and when the day arrives, your opt-in popup forms will show the right date.
 You can also set up a countdown timer that creates a sense of urgency, compelling users to take action.

 Recover users who abandoned carts